mindynild/MyNews/README.md

 # MyNews

-ProjetMobile
-Mobile app Newsreader for Android
+Mobile app Newsreader for Android - Project for an Android course at Centrale Marseille